NISLabUGA/PixelPatrol3D_Code_ACSAC_Artifacts/infrastructure/README.md

 - **GPU**: NVIDIA GPU with 8GB+ VRAM (optional but recommended)
 - **Storage**: SSD with 500GB+ free space
 - **Network**: High-bandwidth connection for dataset download

+### Tested Environment

+The artifact has been extensively tested on **Ubuntu 22.04** and the `install.sh` script works reliably in this environment.
+We specifically recommend:

+- **Ubuntu 22.04 LTS** for optimal compatibility
+- Docker containerization for isolated and reproducible execution
+- VM or bare metal deployment with Ubuntu 22.04

 ## Setup Instructions for Public Infrastructure